Kansai International Airport → Vancouver International Airport → Edmonton International Airport

-On my way to the barbados
+On my Way to Japan for the next three weeks!

 Today I bit the data management bullet and started reviewing old photos.
 Geeze, I've forgotten how tedious it can be reviewing photos en masse: selecting them, editing them, exporting them, properly arranging them into albums..,